rebelsky/sams-assorted-musings-reflections/work-life-balance.md

 in the discipline, they contribute to the broader liberal arts education of all students, they support the discipline, and more.

-You also have responsibilities to the broader *institution*.
+You also have responsibilities to *the institution as a whole*.
 Grinnell has a strong tradition of faculty governance, and that requires that faculty members take some responsibility for institution-wide endeavors and initiatives.